Shohei Ohtani: Professional career

-Ohtani expressed a desire to move directly to the major leagues after high school and received interest from numerous teams including the Texas Rangers, Boston Red Sox, New York Yankees and Los Angeles Dodgers.
-On October 21, 2012, he announced that he would pursue a career in Major League Baseball (MLB) rather than turn professional in Japan.
-The Hokkaido Nippon-Ham Fighters decided to draft him in the 2012 NPB Draft nevertheless, despite knowing that there was a high likelihood he would not play for them.
-After an exclusive negotiating window between him and the Fighters, Ohtani announced that he would sign with the Fighters and spend some years in Japan before a possible MLB move.
-Hokkaido said it would allow Ohtani to serve as a pitcher and position player; the Los Angeles Dodgers, who had become Ohtani's top-choice MLB team, were not prepared to let him play both ways.
-He was assigned the jersey number 11, previously worn by Yu Darvish.
+Ohtani expressed a desire to play in Major League Baseball (MLB) directly after high school and attracted attention from several teams, including the Boston Red Sox, Los Angeles Dodgers, New York Yankees, and Texas Rangers.
+On October 21, 2012, he announced his decision to pursue a career in MLB rather than turn professional in Japan.
+The Hokkaido Nippon-Ham Fighters selected Ohtani in the 2012 NPB draft despite the strong possibility that he would not join the club.
+After an exclusive negotiating period, he agreed to sign with the Fighters with the intention of playing several seasons in Nippon Professional Baseball (NPB) before a potential move to MLB.
+The Fighters indicated that they would allow Ohtani to play as both a pitcher and a position player, whereas the Dodgers, regarded as his preferred MLB destination, were not willing to use him in a two-way role.
+This opportunity ultimately convinced him to remain in Japan.
+Upon joining the Fighters, Ohtani was assigned the No. 11 jersey, which had previously been worn by pitcher Yu Darvish.